NunoDeOliveira/aws-k3s-cluster-terraform/README.md

 # cloud-infrastructure-aws-terraform-k3s

 Provisioning a distributed K3s cluster on AWS using Terraform (IaC).

-cat > README.md << 'EOF'
-# aws-k3s-cluster-terraform

-Provisioning a distributed K3s cluster on AWS using Terraform (Infrastructure as Code).

 ## Objective
-This repository is used to define and deploy the infrastructure necessary to deploy a microservice:
+This repository is used to define and implement the infrastructure necessary to deploy a microservice:
 - VPC
 - Subnets across Availability Zones
 - Security Groups